-Applying for Food Supplement, Health Care, Cash Assistance or Child care please visit: My Maine Connection
+To apply for Food Supplement, Health Care, Cash Assistance, or Child Care

 - Infants and children up to the age of five, including adopted and foster children.